Hotchmoney/ld38/planets.md

 ## Planet 4
 * Biome: Volcanic
 * Hazards: Steam vents
-* Ramp: The volcano
+* Ramps: The volcano
 * Other Exits: Steam vents

 ## Planet 5
 * Biome: Artificial/Space Station, Death Star-like
 * Hazards: Pushing blocks
-* Ramp: Pointy triangles
+* Ramps: Pointy triangles
 * Other Exits: Cannon

 ## Planet 6
 * Biome: Forest
 * Hazards: Small bouncy mushrooms
-* Ramp: Trees with vines running from the ground to the top
+* Ramps: Trees with vines running from the ground to the top
 * Other Exits: Big bouncy mushroom

 ## Planet 7
 * Biome: Yarn planet where all the cats live
 * No Hazards
-* Ramp: A strand of yarn
+* Ramps: A strand of yarn